The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * Soul Generation: At some point, we simply will be unable to accumulate the Soul needed to perform a Double Shroud window with Gluttony in the middle.
 Ultimately, this changes our burst window and will eventually put us into playing more “ad hoc” (ad hoc meaning where we just play off of a priority system rather than trying to map out our burst).
 * Combo GCD is extremely tight: When executed perfectly the last combo has less than a second remaining.

-Currently this burst window only works at the 2 minute mark of the fight.
-Gluttony’s unruly ogcd Timer makes it difficult to pull off and maintain a reasonable window with Arcane Circle.
-It is recommended to either switch to a standard Double Shroud window at 4 minutes or play using a Priority system afterwards.
+Currently this burst window only works at the two minute mark of the fight.
+Gluttony’s unruly oGCD Timer makes it difficult to pull off and maintain a reasonable window with Arcane Circle.
+It is recommended to either switch to a standard Double Shroud window at four minutes or play using a Priority system afterwards.

 Below is an example of what a two minute burst could look like while trying to keep Gluttony on CD: